 Dr. Viviani enjoys spending free time with family and friends, traveling, gardening, and reading.

 Dr. Wagner received a B.A. in Psychology from Bryan College, an M.A. in Community Agency Counseling from East Tennessee State University and a Ph.D. in Counselor Education & Supervision from the College of William & Mary in Virginia (with a cognate in Marriage and Family Therapy).
-He has worked as a community mental health counselor in a residential facility for adolescents and as an out-patient therapist with children and families.
-Licensed as a Mental Health Counselor in Florida and Indiana, Dr. Wagner is a generalist who has worked with clients and their families dealing with a wide variety of struggles.
+Licensed as a Mental Health Counselor in Florida and Indiana, Dr. Wagner is a generalist with 8 years of counseling experience working with clients and their families dealing with a wide variety of struggles.

 His teaching and professional interests include counselor identity development, research methodology, ethical issues, and supervision.
 His research interests include gerontological counseling issues, issues that affect the family and family therapy, and issues and ethics in counselor education.
-Dr. Wagner is a member of American Counseling Association (ACA), Association for Counselor Education and Supervision (ACES), North Central Association for Counselor Education and Supervision (NCACES), and the Association for Adult Development of Aging (AADA).
-He serves on the older adult task force on AADA and is an ad-hoc reviewer for the Counseling and Values Journal.
+Dr. Wagner is a member of American Counseling Association (ACA), Association for Counselor Education and Supervision (ACES), North Central Association for Counselor Education and Supervision (NCACES), the Association for Adult Development of Aging (AADA) and Chi-Sigma Iota.
+He serves on the older adult task force on AADA and is on the editorial board for the Adultspan Journal and is an ad-hoc reviewer for the Counseling and Values Journal.

-When not working, he spends the majority of his free time with family and friends, cycling, hiking, juggling, solving puzzles, photography, traveling, and having conversations about random topics.
+When not working, he spends the majority of his free time with family and friends, cycling, hiking, solving puzzles, reading (or listening to audio books), photo editing, and traveling.

 Dr. Amanda White has a B.S. in Criminology and Psychology, a M.S. in Criminology and an M.Ed. with an emphasis on School Counseling from Indiana State University.
 She earned her Ph.D. in Counselor Education at Indiana State University as well.
 She has worked in community mental health settings and is currently working for the Associated Psychologists along with teaching at Indiana State University.
 She is a Licensed Mental Health Counselor in Indiana.
 Her teaching interests include group counseling, counseling children and adolescents and ethical issues in counseling.
 Her research interests include mentoring and its impact on dropout rates among African American Males.